Section 29-17 District C-P, planned business district.

 nearest one-tenth (0.1) of an acre.

-of the boundary lines of the site in relation to any section line or quarter-section line and any corporate
+lines of the site in relation to any section line or quarter-section line and any corporate boundaries

 and the specific location of the one-hundred-year floodplain, if applicable.